Kostelec nad Orlicí: Etymology

-The name Kostelec means 'fortified church'.
-In 1568, the suffix nad Orlicí ('upon the Orlice river') was added to distinguish it from other places with the same name.
+The name Kostelec means 'fortified church' in Czech.
+In 1568, the suffix nad Orlicí ('upon Orlice') was added to distinguish it from other places with the same name.

 Geography

 Kostelec nad Orlicí is located about 6 km southwest of Rychnov nad Kněžnou and 28 km southeast of Hradec Králové.
 It lies in the Orlice Table.
 The highest point is at 370 m above sea level.
 The town is situated on the Divoká Orlice River.